 The response to the feasibility study indicated widespread local demand for Langholm to become the fifth Alliance for Action programme area.

 In Autumn 2018, SURF appointed Peter Renwick as its part-time Langholm Facilitator to support local development activity.
 Peter, who has a background in project management, arts programming, town centre development and tourism marketing, was in position until August 2021.

-The current Langholm Facilitator, Mairi Telford-Jammeh, was appointed in September 2021.
+The Langholm Facilitator vacancy was filled by Mairi Telford-Jammeh, who was appointed in September 2021.
 Mairi’s previous roles include Partnership Officer in Dumfries & Galloway Council.
-The support Mairi is providing to local stakeholders is informed by the outcomes of the feasibility study, and additional stakeholder consultations in summer 2021, which identified tourism and the town centre as priority development areas.
+The support Mairi provided to local stakeholders was informed by the outcomes of the feasibility study, and additional stakeholder consultations in summer 2021, which identified tourism and the town centre as priority development areas.
 Mairi’s contract with SURF concluded at the end of June 2022, when the site exited the Alliance for Action programme with a positive legacy.